it4ch1-007/it4ch1-007.github.io/_posts/2024-04-03-IDA_Pro_Internals-ReverseEngineering.md

 ### How does a disassembler works?

-- identifying the entrypoint of the code snippet
+- identifying the entry point of the code snippet
 - matching the binary opcode into the found assembly instruction
 - Two methods are linear sweep and recursive descent